apostrophecms/apostrophe-documentation/tutorials/advanced-development/01-advanced-pieces-topics/adding-new-batch-operations.md

     });
   }
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 This little callback does the actual work on the piece:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/apostrophe-pieces/index.js" %}
 ```javascript
 function(req, piece, callback) {
   piece.published = true;
   return self.update(req, piece, callback);
 }
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 What you do inside that callback is up to you.
 In this example we publish the piece.

 `batchSimpleRoute` takes care of everything else.
 You can pass the request, the name of the batch operation and the callback.

+{% hint style='info' %}
-> Alternatively, you can write your own route from scratch.
+Alternatively, you can write your own route from scratch.
 You'll receive the selected piece IDs via `req.body.ids`.
 However, keep in mind that if you try to get clever and use MongoDB `{ multi: true }` operations, Apostrophe won't know to call `docBeforeUpdate`, `docAfterSave` or any similar methods.
+{% endhint %}

 ## Browser side steps